valiantlynx/urara/urara/extract-data-api-response-javascript/+page.svelte.md

 tags: ['JavaScript', 'API', 'Web Development', 'Frontend Development']
 image: '/extract-data-api-response-javascript/image.png'
 alt: 'How to Extract Data from an API Response in JavaScript'
+summary: In today's digital world, APIs have become a critical component for accessing and sharing data between different systems and applications.
+Whether you are building a web application, mobile app, or simply working with data, it's important to understand how to extract the data you need from an API response.
 ---

 ## Headings